xifox/newslider/Readme.md

     A minimal html structure is needed to make this work.
-You need create an html node which will be called from now as viewport; another node inside called wrapper and you will put as many html ndes as slides you want to have into the wrapper html node.
+You need create an html node which will be called from now as viewport; another node inside called wrapper and you will put as many html nodes as slides you want to have into the wrapper html node.

   - component